swiftlang/swift-evolution/proposals/NNNN-async-stream-backpressure.md

 names caused confusion to them being used in multiple places.
 Continuation was both used by the `AsyncStream` but also by Swift Concurrency via `CheckedContinuation` and `UnsafeContinuation`.
-Similarly, yield was used by both `AsyncStream.Continuation.yield()`, `Task.yield()` and the yield keyword.
+Similarly, yield was used by both `AsyncStream.Continuation.yield()`, `Task.yield()` and the `yield` keyword.
 Having different names for these different concepts makes it easier to explain their usage.
-The currently proposed `write` names were choosen to align with the future direction of adding an `AsyncWriter` protocol.
-Other names that were
+The currently proposed `write` names were choosen to align with the future direction of adding an `AsyncWriter` protocol. `Source` is a common name in flow based systems such as Akka.
+Other names that were considered:
-considered:

 - `enqueue`
 - `send`

+### Provide the `onTermination` callback to the factory method

+During development of the new APIs, I first tried to provide the `onTermination` callback in the `makeStream` method.
+However, that showed significant usability problems in scenarios where one wants to store the source in a type and reference `self` in the `onTermination` closure at the same time; hence, I kept the current pattern of setting the `onTermination` closure on the source.

+### Provide a `onConsumerCancellation` callback

+During the pitch phase it was raised that we should provide a `onConsumerCancellation` callback which gets invoked once the asynchronous stream notices that the consuming task got cancelled.
+This callback could be used to customize how cancellation is handled by the stream e.g. one could imagine writing a few more elements to the stream before finishing it.
+Right now the stream immediately returns `nil` or throws a `CancellationError` when it notices cancellation.
+This proposal decided to not provide this customization because it opens up the possiblity that asynchronous streams are not terminating when implemented incorrectly.
+Additionally, asynchronous sequences are not the only place where task cancellation leads to an immediate error being thrown i.e.
+`Task.sleep()` does the same.
+Hence, the value of the asynchronous not terminating immediately brings little value when the next call in the iterating task might throw.
+However, the implementation is flexible enough to add this in the future and we can just default it to the current behaviour.

+### Create a custom type for the `Result` of the `onProduceMore` callback

+The `onProducerMore` callback takes a `Result<Void, Error>` which is used to indicate if the producer should produce more or if the asynchronous stream finished.
+We could introduce a new type for this but the proposal decided against it since it effectively is a result type.

 ## Acknowledgements

 - [Johannes Weiss](https://github.com/weissi) - For making me aware how
 important this problem is and providing great ideas on how to shape the API.
+- [Philippe Hausler](https://github.com/phausler) - For helping me designing the
+APIs and continuously providing feedback
+- [George Barnett](https://github.com/glbrntt) - For providing extensive code
+reviews and testing the implementation.